 NG – A grade that carries no credit indicating that the student has been withdrawn from the class.
 The Building Executive Committee will respond to all requests to withdraw from classes.
-A course which is dropped during any quarter will either not appear on the student’s permanent record or will be recorded as a failure “F” based upon the following guidelines:
+A course that is dropped during any quarter will either not appear on the student’s permanent record or will be recorded as a failure “NG” based upon the following guidelines:

 - Any course which is dropped because of a scheduling error, or to balance class size, will not appear on the student’s permanent record.

-- Any course which is dropped while the student is failing will be recorded as a failure, “F”.
+- Any course which is dropped while the student is failing will be recorded as an “NG”.

 - Any request to drop a course after the ninth week of school will be denied unless extenuating circumstances can be demonstrated.

-P – A grade indicating that a student is passing a course that is being taken on a pass/fail basis.
+P – A grade indicating that a student is passing a course that is being taken on a pass/no grade basis.

-Requesting a Pass/Fail class will be provided as an option to students subject to the procedures developed by the Superintendent or his designee.
-In developing pass/fail criteria, the District’s primary objective is to give students opportunities for learning which minimize the pressure of grades.
+Requesting a Pass/No Grade class will be provided as an option to students subject to the procedures developed by the Superintendent or his designee.
+In developing pass/no grade criteria, the District’s primary objective is to give students opportunities for learning which minimize the pressure of grades.

 Pass grades carry the amount of credit designated for the course taken.
-Passing grades received under the pass/fail system are designated as satisfactory (P) failing grades will be designated as (F).
-A passing (P) grade will not affect a student’s grade point average; a failing grade will earn the letter grade (F) and will be figured into a student’s Grade Point Average as a zero.
-The presently established procedures for withdrawal from courses will apply to a withdrawal from a course intended for pass/fail.
+Passing grades received under the pass/no grade system are designated as satisfactory (P) failing grades will be designated as (NG).
+A passing (P) grade will not affect a student’s grade point average; a failing grade will earn the letter grade (NG) and the student will not receive credit for the course.
+The presently established procedures for withdrawal from courses will apply to a withdrawal from a course intended for pass/no grade.

-Accelerated credit courses and all specific courses required for graduation will be closed to student enrollment on a pass/fail basis.
-Students may petition to take a course on a pass/fail basis only if they are registered for more than four full-credit courses.
-If a student who is taking a fifth course for pass/fail credit decides to drop a course for letter grade credit, the pass/fail course must be taken for a letter grade.
-Students must meet all prerequisites for admission to any class even if they only wish to take a pass/fail grade.
-Any student meeting the prerequisites for admission may, with the permission of his/her parent(s) or legal guardian(s) and the counselor, petition for a course on a pass/fail basis.
-A student may have the option of receiving either a letter grade or a pass/fail grade, and this option may be exercised either semester.
+Accelerated credit courses and all specific courses required for graduation will be closed to student enrollment on a pass/no grade basis.
+Students may petition to take a course on a pass/no grade basis only if they are registered for more than four full-credit courses.
+If a student who is taking a fifth course for pass/no grade credit decides to drop a course for letter grade credit, the pass/no grade course must be taken for a letter grade.
+Students must meet all prerequisites for admission to any class even if they only wish to take a pass/no grade grade.
+Any student meeting the prerequisites for admission may, with the permission of his/her parent(s) or legal guardian(s) and the counselor, petition for a course on a pass/no grade basis.
+A student may have the option of receiving either a letter grade or a pass/no grade grade, and this option may be exercised either semester.

-In exercising this option for a pass/fail grade a student must request to participate in the class on a pass/fail basis in writing during the registration process.
+In exercising this option for a pass/no grade grade a student must request to participate in the class on a pass/no grade basis in writing during the registration process.
 The petition request must be signed by the student as well as his/her parent(s), or legal guardian(s) and counselor.
 Any request beyond the registration period may be considered for approval by the Assistant Principal of Student Services in consultation with the Principal.
 The same procedures apply to courses taken during summer school.

 The following district grading scale will be used by teachers to enter grades into the SIS: